-Lightstep Observability handles end-to-end mobile-initiated transactions from the end-user button clicks down to database queries.
-Lightstep is based on the OpenTelemetry open standard and specifically intended to work across heterogeneous system architectures.
+Cloud Observability handles end-to-end mobile-initiated transactions from the end-user button clicks down to database queries.
+Cloud Observability is based on the OpenTelemetry open standard and specifically intended to work across heterogeneous system architectures.

 Cardinality

-Lightstep Observability’s architecture handles unlimited cardinality, which is particularly useful for mobile platforms where the number of unique devices, users, locations, and other important attribute information can easily reach high orders of magnitude.
-To increase your confidence that Lightstep Observability will scale to meet the needs of your system’s traffic, see Lightstep Observability’s case study with Lyft.
+Cloud Observability’s architecture handles unlimited cardinality, which is particularly useful for mobile platforms where the number of unique devices, users, locations, and other important attribute information that can easily reach high orders of magnitude.

 Streams and targeted queries